-- Make sure the card is properly inserted (2). - Slide the card's write-protect switch to the Write/Erase setting ( - If the card is full, replace the card or delete unnecessary images to make space (家), 家). - Shooting is not possible if the AF point turns orange when you attempt to focus.
-Press the shutter button halfway again to refocus automatically, or focus manually (2, 2).
+- Make sure the card is properly inserted (2). - Slide the card's write-protect switch to the Write/Erase setting ( - If the card is full, replace the card or delete unnecessary images to make space (家), 家).

 The card cannot be used.